fdilke/bewl/notes/for-sussex.md

 ---

-## Some example helper methods (2)
+## Sample helper methods (2)

-Similarly concise, generic library code uses the DSL to compute:
+Similarly concise, generic library code uses the
+DSL to compute:

 - is an arrow monic / epic / iso?